AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

 - `IAMR` is a parallel, adaptive mesh refinement (AMR) code that solves the variable-density incompressible Navier-Stokes equations.
 - `PelePhysics` is a repository of physics databases and implementation code.
 In particular, the choice of chemistry and transport models as well as associated functions and capabilities are managed in `PelePhysics`.

-All of these codes have their own development cycle, and it can make the setup of a `PeleLM` run a bit tricky. i To simplify the process, `PeleProduction` will be employed. `PeleProduction` is a collection of run folders for various `Pele` codes and processing.
+All of these codes have their own development cycle, and it can make the setup of a `PeleLM` run a bit tricky.
+To simplify the process, `PeleProduction` will be employed. `PeleProduction` is a collection of run folders for various `Pele` codes and processing.
 It includes git submodules for the dependent codes (such as `PeleLM`, `PelePhysics`, `AMReX`, etc), that can be frozen to a particular commit.